The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 I laid out the faux florals and greenery around the tub ahead of time.

 I waited to cut the heads of the fresh flowers until it was bath time.
-I have noticed in the past, when you cut flower heads off hours earlier, they get waterlogged and can look soggy.
+I have noticed in the past that when you cut flower heads off hours earlier, they get waterlogged and can look soggy.

 Not the look I wanted.

-I added 1 drop of lavender oil because I didn’t want her to smell like milk.
+I added a drop of lavender oil because I didn’t want her to smell like milk.
 Yuck!
 Beware of this, though.
 Ask your client ahead of time, and only use quality essential oils.
+She may be allergic or dislike the smell altogether.

 She got in, and I tested the lighting while my assistant cut flower heads and placed them in the tub.
 The client helped put the tiny chamomile buds in the water.